-Continuing Basic Life and Basic AD&D on an individual basis
+Continuing Basic Life and Basic AD&D on an Individual Basis

 You can convert your Basic Life coverage to an individual policy after the termination of employment from Citi.
 You'll receive a Health and Welfare Benefits Conversion/Portability Notice from the Citi Benefits Center once you lose eligibility.
-Once the notice is received, you may call MetLife directly at 1-877-275-6387.
+Once the notice is received, you may call MetLife directly at 1 (877) 275-6387.

-Basic AD&D insurance may be continued without the need of a medical exam.
-Once notified of your loss of eligibility, MetLife will send you information on how to continue coverage.
-Note that rates will be higher than the Citigroup rate.
-If you have any questions about continuing your AD&D on an individual basis, call MetLife directly at 1-888-252-3607.
+Regarding Basic AD&D insurance, once notified of your loss of eligibility, MetLife will send you information on how to continue coverage.
+Note: Rates will be higher than the Citigroup rate.
+If you have any questions about continuing your AD&D on an individual basis, call MetLife directly at 1 (888) 252-3607.

-If you become ineligible for Basic Life or Basic AD&D coverage because your benefits eligible pay for the plan year equals or exceeds \$200,000, you can also continue your coverage on an individual basis - without providing evidence of good health, by calling MetLife within 31 days after you become ineligible.
+If you become ineligible for Basic Life or Basic AD&D coverage because your benefits eligible pay for the plan year equals or exceeds \$200,000, you can also continue your coverage on an individual basis, without providing evidence of good health, by calling MetLife within 31 days after you become ineligible.

-Group Universal Life (GUL) insurance
+Group Universal Life (GUL) Insurance

-You can enroll in GUL insurance, provided by MetLife, from 1 to 10 times your benefits eligible pay up to a maximum coverage amount of \$5 million.
+You can enroll in GUL insurance, provided by MetLife, from one to 10 times your benefits eligible pay, not to exceed \$500,000 up to a maximum coverage amount of \$5 million.
 If your benefits eligible pay is not an even multiple of \$1,000, then your benefits eligible pay will be rounded up to the next \$1,000.

-Your cost is based on the amount of coverage you elect, your age, and whether you have used tobacco products in the past 12 months.
+Your cost is based on the amount of coverage you elect, your age and whether you have used tobacco products in the past 12 months.
 The cost of coverage is deducted from your pay.

-If you are enrolling in GUL insurance outside your initial eligibility period (31 days from your date of hire/date you are eligible to enroll in Citi benefits), outside of a qualified change in status, or for an amount greater than three times your benefits eligible pay or \$1.5 million, you must provide evidence of good health and be actively at work before coverage will be effective.
+If you are enrolling in GUL insurance outside your initial eligibility period (31 days from your date of hire/date you are eligible to enroll in Citi benefits), outside of a qualified change in status, or for an amount greater than three times your benefits eligible pay, not to exceed \$500,000, or \$1.5 million, you must provide evidence of good health and be actively at work before coverage will be effective.
 "Actively at work" means that you are regularly scheduled to work in the office or at home and you are not away from work due to a disability.
 You must be able to perform all the activities of your job.

-Enrolling in GUL coverage
+Enrolling in GUL Coverage

 You will enroll in coverage directly with MetLife, not through Citi.
-Visit the MetLife MyBenefits website available through Total Comp @ Citi at www.totalcomponline.com or submit an enrollment form, which you can obtain by calling MetLife at 1-800-523-2894.
-Your spouse/civil union partner/domestic partner must complete a separate enrollment form.
+Visit the MetLife MyBenefits website available through TotalComp@Citi at www.totalcomponline.com or submit an enrollment form, which you can obtain by calling MetLife at 1 (888) 252-3607.
+Your spouse/partner must complete a separate enrollment form.

-If your benefits eligible pay is reduced, your GUL amount will continue to be based on the higher benefits eligible pay unless you call MetLife at 1-800-523-2894 to request that the GUL amount be reduced.
+If your benefits eligible pay is reduced, your GUL amount will continue to be based on the higher benefits eligible pay unless you call MetLife at 1 (888) 252-3607 to request that the GUL amount be reduced.
 Once you reduce coverage, you can increase it by reinstating the automatic benefits eligible pay or by purchasing additional multiples of your benefits eligible pay.
 You may be asked to provide satisfactory evidence of good health before the increased coverage will become effective.
 GUL coverage for an employee ends at age 95.